-The Company holds 100% of shares in Athora Investments DAC ("AEI"), Europe unconsolidated structured entity, that issues profit participating notes (PPN) to clients.
-As the holder of the shares, the Company can appoint and recall the board management/directors of AEI, who in turn appoint an investment manager to execute the day-to-day operations and decision making subject to board of management oversight.
+The Company holds 100% of shares in Athora Europe Investments DAC ("AEI"), an unconsolidated structured entity, that issues profit participating notes (PPN) to clients.
+As the holder of the shares, the Company can appoint and recall the board of management/ directors of AEI, who in turn appoint an investment manager to execute the day-today operations and decision making subject to board of management oversight.
 This means that not all control criteria for consolidation per IFRS are met.
 Furthermore, voting, or similar rights are not considered a dominant factor in this assessment of control given that AEI meets the definition of unconsolidated structured entities.
-There are no assets nor liabilities recognised other than in relation to the fee of €1,000 charged to the PPN holders.
-Also, there is no current intention on the part of the Company to provide any financial other or support the unconsolidated structured entity.
+Also, there is no current intention on the part of the Company to provide any financial or other support to the unconsolidated structured entity.
 Consequently, the Company is not required to consolidate AEI.